FarisFiroz/Rpi-Pico-Baremetal-ASM-Startpoint/README.md

 - A makefile that dynamically adds new .s files in the src/program or src/required directories to the dependency tree for builds
     - The makefile is also capable of flashing the pico using the debug probe and opening gdb with the debug server properly running.

+# How do I use this?
+Using this project is extremely simple as all build scripts are available in the makefile.

+In the command line, typing these commands does these things:
+- `make`: will build the final fully assembled and linked elf file, it will output all assembled object files in the build_garbage folder along with a memory map created during linking.
+- `make clean`: will delete the build garbage folder along with everything inside, as well as any built elf or uf2 files
+- `make uf2`: will build a uf2 file that you can program the pico with using the bootloader method
+- `make flash`: (NEED Pico Debugger plugged in properly) Will flash the elf file to the pico directly using the pico debugger
+- `make debug`: Will open gdb and will stop at a breakpoint specified at (*\_start), this is where the main function usually resides

 # Readability and Documentation
 Bare metal programming is complex.
 Documentation and Readability of code is an important factor in ensuring quick development time.